wagslane/blog/content/posts/func-y-json-api.md

 ### Functions can have 0 to many namespaces.
 Namespace(s) follow the version number

+Unlike REST, these namespaces aren't *necessarily* resources, it's just an organizational tool.

-For example, `/v1.0/users/merchants/...`
+For example, `/v1.0/stats/...`

 ### The function name is the last part of the path

-For example, `/v1.0/users/merchants/create_account`
+For example, `/v1.0/stats/private/get_num_payments`

-### The entire path and function input/output keys are snake_case
+### The entire path, and all function input/output keys are snake_case

 Snake case seems like the best option because *I like it and I'm writing this blog post.* Also, URLs are not case sensitive, so it's not a dangerous choice.